PratimaGurav/quiz-a-mania/Readme.md

 ## Acknowledgements

   -   My Mentor for continuous helpful feedback and advises.
-  -   Slack community and my fellow slackers for being available at any given time of the day.
+  -   Slack community, Tutors and my fellow slackers for being available at any given time of the day.

 ## [BACK TO TOP]